John Langdon (politician): Political career

 In 1784, he built at Portsmouth the mansion now known as the Governor John Langdon House.
 Langdon was elected to two terms as president of New Hampshire, once between 1785 and 1786 and again between 1788 and 1789.
 He was a member of the Congress of the Confederation in 1787 and became president of the Constitutional Convention in 1787, serving as a member of the New Hampshire delegation.
 Langdon was elected to the U.S. Senate and served from March 4, 1789, to March 3, 1801.
 He was elected the first president pro tempore of the Senate on April 6, 1789, and also served as president pro tempore during the Second Congress.

 During the 1787 constitutional debates in Philadelphia, Langdon spoke out against James Madison's proposed "negative" on state laws simply because he felt that should the Senate be granted this power and not the House of Representatives, it would "hurt the feelings" of House members.
 Langdon was an ardent supporter of the drive to ratify the Constitution of the United States in New Hampshire.
 On June 21, 1788, it was ratified by New Hampshire by a vote of 57-47.
 He immediately wrote to George Washington to inform him that New Hampshire had become the ninth state which he described as the "Key Stone in the Great Arch.
 Joshua Atherton, who campaigned against ratification, accepted the result and stated, 'It's adopted.
 Let’s try it'”.

-In April 1789 Langdon served as president pro tempore of the U.S. Senate, prior to John Adams' election as vice president, and counted the votes of the electoral college in the first presidential election.
+In April 1789, Langdon served as president pro tempore of the U.S. Senate, prior to John Adams' election as vice president, and counted the votes of the electoral college in the first presidential election.

 In 1798, Langdon assisted Oney Judge to evade Burwell Bassett, the nephew of George and Martha Washington, who had intended to kidnap Judge and return her to slavery with the Washingtons.
+That July, he was one of four senators to oppose military force in the Quasi-War.

-Langdon served as a member of the New Hampshire Legislature (1801–05), with the last two terms as speaker; he served as governor of New Hampshire from 1805 to 1812, except for a year between 1809 and 1810.
+Langdon served as a member of the New Hampshire Legislature (1801–1805), with the last two terms as speaker; he served as governor of New Hampshire from 1805 to 1812, except for a year between 1809 and 1810 when he lost to Jeremiah Smith.
+Prior to again winning election as governor, Langdon unsuccessfully ran for governor in 1802, 1803, and 1804, losing each time to John Taylor Gilman, whom he defeated in 1805.
 In 1808, his niece, Catherine Whipple Langdon, married Edmund Roberts.
 Langdon declined the nomination to be a candidate for vice president with James Madison in 1812.